ucb-bar/hammer/doc/Hammer-Basics/Hammer-Setup.md

 To add a new Python (`pip`) dependency, modify `pyproject.toml`.
 If the dependency is only used for development, add it under the key `[tool.poetry.dev-dependencies]`, otherwise add it under the key `[tool.poetry.dependencies]`.
 Then run `poetry update` and `poetry install`.
-The updated `poetry.lock` file should be committed to hammer.
+The updated `poetry.lock` file should be committed to Hammer.

 To update an existing dependency, modify `pyproject.toml` with the new version constraint.
 Run `poetry update` and `poetry install` and commit `poetry.lock`.